 Always bring with you a hard copy of your resume, which should be printed on quality resume paper, (not bond paper) and NEVER on plain copy paper.
 Also, be prepared to fill out the company’s job application at the time of the interview.
 Many companies still require that information for the HR department and your employee file should you be offered a job.

 Do not pull out your cell phone, even if you are sitting in a reception area waiting for an extended period.
 Often, the purpose of keeping you waiting is to see how you handle having to be patient and pressure situations.
 Since many people feel extreme pressure and some even suffer anxiety during the interview process, the company may be observing your behaviors while you are stuck waiting for prolonged periods of time by the receptionist, or by other employees who frequently walk past.
 Things they may be observing are; your body language, confidence level, your patience level, and your demeanor, among other behaviors.
 Do not fidget, check your phone, text, log onto social media.
 You need to have all of your attention and focus on the company itself and project a sincere interest in the position for which you are waiting to interview.

 Don’t dress inappropriately for the position.
 If the position is in manufacturing or construction, or other informal field, one should be dressed in business casual.
 If you are interviewing for a personal trainer position, wear warm up’s over your work-out clothes in case you are asked to demonstrate some of your core workout routines.

-I have been a small business owner since 2008 striving to help those job seekers who need to amp up their pre-employment documents such as Cover Letters and Resumes, provide interview tips and tricks, interview attire assistance and job seeking assistance.
+I am a writer and also a contributor for Influencing Entrepreneur Magazine.
+I am, and have been, a small business owner since 2008 striving to help those job seekers who need to amp up their pre-employment documents such as Cover Letters and Resumes, provide interview tips and tricks, interview [...]